-2013 £m Adjustments in respect of previous periods credited/(charged) to income statement £m Charged to income statement £m 2014 £m

-Surplus qualifying interest 6.6 - - 6.6

-Deferred tax asset 6.6 - 6.6
+2014 £m Adjustments in respect of previous periods credited to income statement Charged to income statement £m 2015 £m Surplus qualifying interest 6.6 11.9 (2.3) 16.2 Deferred tax asset 6.6 11.9 (2.3) 16.2

-The company had no unrecognised deferred tax assets (2014: none) that can be carried forward against future taxable income.
+The company had no other losses (2015: £nil) that can be carried forward against future taxable income.

-9. Borrowings
+10. Borrowings

-2015 2014

-£m £m
+2016 £m 2015 £m

-Current •
+Current 2111 žiii

-Amounts due to parent undertaking 1,062.2 -
+Amounts due to parent undertaking - 1,062.2

-Interest on amounts due to parent undertaking 1,725.1 3.4
+Interest on amounts due to parent undertaking 3.9 1,725.1

-Total current borrowings 2,787.3 3.4
+Total current borrowings 3.9 2,787.3

 Non-current

-Amounts due to parent undertaking 416.0 1,478.2
+Amounts due to parent undertaking 1,478.2 416.0

-Interest on amounts due to parent undertaking - 1,423.3
+Interest on amounts due to parent undertaking 2,099.3 -

-Total non-current borrowings 416.0 2,901.5
+Total non-current borrowings 3,577.5 416.0

 Amounts due to parent undertaking represents loans from ABP Bonds UK Limited.
-More detail on the company's related party borrowings is set out in note 14.

-Interest on the loan due in 2016 accrues annually in arrears and can be settled in cash at any time or deferred until maturity of the facility.
-The outstanding interest accrued as at 31 December 2015 was of £1,721.6m (2014: £1,423.3m).
+In March 2016 the repayment date on the loan accruing interest at 12.0% per annum was extended from 2016 to 2018.
+As such the loan balance has moved from current to non-current.
+Interest on this loan accrues annually in arrears and can be settled in cash at any time or deferred until maturity of the facility.
+The outstanding interest accrued as at 31 December 2016 was of £2,056.6m (2015: £1,721.6m).
+Details of the loan waiver, extension of the maturity date and reduction in interest rate, which took place after the end of the reporting period, are set out in note 6.

-9. Borrowings (continued)

-Interest on the loan due in 2018 is accrued and payable semi-annually.
+Interest on the loan due in 2018, accruing at 10.0% per annum, is accrued and payable semi-annually.
 Amounts of interest settled is dependent on amounts of interest income the company receives from its immediate subsidiary, ABPA Holdings Limited ("ABPAH"), which in turn is dependent on the lending agreements of that company's immediate subsidiaries, ABP Finance PLC and ABP Acquisitions UK Limited.
-Should insufficient funds be available the company may defer payment until a subsequent interest payment date or the final redemption date.
+Should insufficient funds be available, under the agreement the company is permitted to defer payment until a subsequent interest payment date or the final redemption date.
 Any repayment of interest or capital from ABPAH will trigger a mandatory repayment to the lender.
-The outstanding interest accrued as at 31 December 2015 was £3.5m (2014: £3.4m).
+The accrued interest payable in 2016 of £42.7m was deferred in line with the agreement and has been included as non-current.
+The total outstanding interest accrued as at 31 December 2016 was £46.6m (2015: £3.5m).

-Disclosure of the financial risks related to these financial instruments is set out in note 10.
+Disclosure of the financial risks related to these financial instruments is set out in note 11.
+More detail on the company's related party borrowings is set out in note 15.